herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 __Default value__: None

-### externalReference
+### externalNamespace

-Path to the remote container repository to synchronize, such as quay.io/projectquay/quay for example.
+Namespace, or project, in the external registry from which repositories are mirrored, such as `projectquay` or `library`.
 This parameter is required when creating the mirroring configuration.

 __Type__: string